Canada–Thailand relations

+Canada–Thailand relations are bilateral relations between Canada and Thailand.

 Historical relations

 Canada established diplomatic ties with the Kingdom of Thailand in 1961.
 Canada maintains an embassy in Bangkok and Thailand maintains an embassy in Ottawa, as well as consulates general in Toronto, Edmonton, Vancouver and Montreal.
 Ties between the two countries have consistently been friendly.
 Both countries are members of the Asia-Pacific Economic Cooperation, and Canada sits on the ASEAN Regional Forum.

 Political relations

 In March 2025, Canada and the United States offered asylum to 48 Uyghur detainees held in Thailand, but Thailand, fearing diplomatic repercussions with China, did not accept these offers.
 Despite support from international human rights bodies and the UN, Thailand deported the Uyghurs to China in early March 2025, under the premise of adhering to international law, while receiving reassurances from Beijing on the well-being of the detainees.